Glossary of Astrological Terms

 Libra- The seventh sign of the zodiac represented by the image of the scales.
 A masculine/diurnal, cardinal, air, humane, violent sign ruled by Venus and the exaltation of Saturn.

 - Malefic- From the Greek "kakopoios" literally meaning "bad doer".
 Most often used as a title to refer to the planets Saturn and Mars.
 These planets are conducive towards decay and are disrupting influences.
 They generally hinder the areas of a chart they are associated with and can even afflict other planets if they are configured to them properly.
+The Moon is sometimes also considered a malefic when she is waning.
+Mercury may be considered a malefic when he is configured to Mars or Saturn.
+The Sun is thought to be a benefic in certain circumstances, such as when he is trine or sextile some planet, but is considered harmful when he is conjoined other planets.

 - Mars- The fifth planet, third in the Chaldean Order.
 The lesser malefic whose nature is to sever and separate.
 Mars is a masculine, nocturnal planet whose excessively hot and dry nature makes him hostile towards growth.